illarionov/wasm2class-gradle-plugin/README.md

 # Wasm2class Gradle Plugin

 An experimental Gradle plugin that allows you to compile `.wasm` files into `.class` files with AOT bytecode for [Chicory WebAssembly runtime][Chicory], making it possible to run WebAssembly modules on JVM and Android platforms.

 The plugin is based on the original [Chicory AOT Maven Plugin] — be sure to review its documentation for further details.

-The plugin provides integration with key Gradle plugins, including:

-* JVM Plugin
-* Android Gradle Plugin
-* Kotlin Multiplatform plugin (for JVM and Android targets).
+The plugin provides integration with key Gradle plugins, including JVM Plugin, Android Gradle Plugin and Kotlin Multiplatform plugin (for JVM and Android targets).

 [Chicory]: https://chicory.dev/
-[Chicory AOT Maven Plugin]: https://github.com/dylibso/chicory/tree/main/aot-maven-plugin
+[Chicory AOT Maven Plugin]: https://chicory.dev/docs/experimental/aot#pre-compiled-aot

 ## Requirements